alecatuae/beaver/docs/ui_ux_style_guide_en_us.md

   - Text: Same as border color
   - Same dimensions as primary buttons
   - Hover effect: Slight background fill
+  - Use for secondary actions like "Cancel", "Back", "Edit"

 - **Tertiary/Text Buttons**:
   - No background or border